Arcangelo wins Belmont Stakes to make Jena Antonucci 1st female trainer to win a Triple Crown race

 After the horse crossed the finish line, Antonucci doubled over and rested her arm and her head on the back of a chair.
 She kissed the horse on the nose when it returned to the area in front of the winner’s circle.

+“When we were walking out, I said there is not a table made for you," she said.
+"You make the table.
+You put great people around you, you work hard.
+Work your tail off.
+It will come if you do it the right way.
+Do it the right way.”

-Arcangelo finished the 1 1/2-mile race in 2:29.23 and by 1 1/2 lengths in front of favored Fotre, with Tapit Trice third.
+Antonucci and Arcangelo did everything right as the 3-year-old son of Arrogate finished the 1 1/2-mile race in 2:29.23 and by 1 1/2 lengths in front of favored Fotre, with Tapit Trice third.

+“They say there’s no crying in baseball.
+But they’ve never said it about horse racing,” Antonucci said.
+“You fight for that spot and you feel you have to prove your worth.
+Horses don’t care.
+They don’t care who you are.
+They know who you are.
+To have a horse believe in you, and your team, the way this horse does … I wish more people could be like horses.”

+Jockey Javier Castellano, who rode Mage to victory in the Kentucky Derby and picked up the ride on Arcangelo when the colt was not entered in the Belmont, said Arcangelo was great.

-Those cleared on Friday and the cloud over thoroughbred racing lifted on Saturday.
+Those cleared on Friday and the cloud over thoroughbred racing lifted on Saturday, briefly.

+In the final race on the card, Excursionniste sustained a catastrophic injury to his left front leg.
+Despite efforts by veterinarians, the horse was euthanized.
+It was the third horse to incur a fatal injury at the current meet.
+There have been 213 races involving 1,662 horses.

 All the work paid off in one race.